aadudyrev/RunningWave/README.md

 # RunningWave
-Show fading wave withopacity and scale animation on any view
+Show fading wave with opacity and scale animation on any view

 ![](runningWave.gif)